Indexing

 add_filter( 'facetwp_indexer_is_enabled', '__return_false' );

-This can be useful if you are using WP-CLI or WP-Cron to trigger indexing, or if you want to (temporarily) pause automatic indexing when importing content.
+This can be useful if you are using WP-CLI to trigger re-indexing, or if you are using WP-Cron to trigger non-recurring or recurring re-indexing.
+Or if you simply want to (temporarily) pause automatic indexing when importing content or testing your custom re-indexing code.

 It is also possible to disable automatic indexing for certain types of content.